ianagpawa/search-extension/README.md

 1. Open `chrome//:extensions` in the Chrome browser.
 2. Ensure `Developer Mode` is enabled (located at the top).
 3. Click `Load unpacked extension` and navigate the directory to the location of this project folder on your file system.
-4. The new extension icon should appear on browser nav bar.
+4. The new extension icon will appear on browser nav bar.

 ### What's Included
 Within the project folder, you will find the following files: